MohineAlam/Automatic_Plant_Watering_System/README.md

  - Install the explorer hat pro library in the virtual environment: pip install explorerhat

+## Hardware Set Up Steps
+### Set up the Raspberry Pi
+## - MicroSD
+ - insert the SD card into the Raspberry Pi SD slot
+## - Explorer Hat Pro
+ - insert the 40 pin GPIO connector ontop of the pins on the Raspberry Pi
+ - stick the bread board ontop of the Explorer Hat Pro
+## - Wires, monitor, keyboard, and mouse
+ - connect the power supply to the Raspberry Pi power port
+ - connect the HDMI cable to the Raspberry Pi HDMI port and the other end to the computer monitor port
+ - connect the keyboard and mouse to the Raspberry Pi using the USB port
+ - your Raspberry Pi can now be accessed

 ## Test Runs Using Repository Scripts
+ - Copy the github repository into your virtual enviornment using the clone link
 ### - To check that the explorer hat has been connected to the 40 pin GPIO connector on the Raspberry Pi correctly:
  - Make sure you have placed the hat with the bread board ontop of the Pi before the next step
  - Run the command: